Mondays in Iceland - #50

 Maria at Iceland Eyes has been posting a series of short essays on the state of Iceland, past and present, dealing with dealing with the Icelandic economy and its relationship to tourism.
 The underlying question is one which has plagued Iceland for over a thousand years: self governance.
 The posts aren’t terribly long (although they are much longer than a tweet!) but if you want to read only one to get the gist of them I suggest reading There's a Fine Line Between Opportunity and Opportunism, Isn't There?

-UPDATE: The Dan Kois article is up at the New York Times.
+UPDATE: The Dan Kois article is up at the New York Times and it is great.